eryxcoop/zklogin-aiken/README.md

 * Replace `backend/verification_key.zkey` with the new one found in `circuits/build/zk_login_final.zkey`.

 ### Contribution guidelines
-You can find out how to contribute by reading [this document](https://github.com/eryxcoop/zklogin-aiken/blob/main/Developer%20documentation.pdf).
+You can find out how to contribute to the project by reading [this document](https://github.com/eryxcoop/zklogin-aiken/blob/main/Developer%20documentation.pdf).

-## Example transactions
+## Example transaction
 Here we can see an example of a successful transaction using a zkLogin account in the `preview` network:
 * zkLogin address: `addr_test1wq8lpz2a3g84nhtxk5svp7d4k7gcjm89q3tyc8de3xk5urq5fdvqx`
 * Destination address: `addr_test1wq8lpz2a3g84nhtxk5svp7d4k7gcjm89q3tyc8de3xk5urq5fdvqx` (same one)